-Charla Bocchicchio has been acting and teaching for 25 years.
-She received her BFA in Theater Education from the University of Utah with a Child Drama minor, where she served as Artistic Director for a “Trust”, a touring theatrical program promoting child abuse prevention.
+Charla Bocchicchio has been acting and teaching for over 30 years.
+She received her BFA in Theater Education from the University of Utah with a Child Drama minor, where she served as Artistic Director for “Trust”, a touring theatrical program promoting child sexual abuse prevention.
 She was a regular instructor for the U of U’s Theatre School for Youth and their after-school drama program in addition to teaching acting at Rowland Hall.
 She credits here knowledge of teaching drama to her long-time mentor, Dr. Xan Johnson from the U of U.

-Charla relocated to Birmingham, AL in 1995 where she founded and directed her own youth theater company, StageDoor Youth Theatre, in addition to running programs at Children’s Dance Foundation for 14 years.
+In 1995, Charla relocated to Birmingham, AL , where she founded and directed her own youth theater company, StageDoor Youth Theatre, in addition to running programs at Children’s Dance Foundation for 14 years.
 While in Birmingham, she also served as adjunct theatre faculty at Birmingham-Southern College.
-In the summer of 2001, she was invited as a master teacher to teach at The Zona Gale Youth Theatre School in Portage, WI.
 During her years in Birmingham, Charla directed many stage productions including; “Anne Frank and Me”, ‘Zink; The Myth, The Legend, The Zebra", "Searching for David’s Heart", “Annie”, “The Music Man” and more.
-As an actor, some of her favorite roles on stage have; Becca in “Rabbit Hole”, Grace in “From Up Here” and originating the role of Anita Bryant in Billy Ray Brewton’s original musical, “Skanks in a One Horse Town” which is also the subject of a documentary release this year by David McMahon called “Skanks”.
-Charla took every opportunity in Birmingham to get involved in the budding film community, where she was soon sought after by local filmmakers as their go-to local actress for their short and feature films.
+As an actor, some of her favorite roles on stage have; Becca in “Rabbit Hole”, Grace in “From Up Here” and originating the role of Anita Bryant in Billy Ray Brewton’s original musical, “Skanks in a One Horse Town”, which is also the subject of a documentary by David McMahon called Skanks, which premiered at SlamDance in 2014.